elc45/celeri/Workflow-for-resolution-tests.md

 Slip, slip deficit, or coupling distributions along meshed faults are sensitive to model geometry, material properties, data locations, magnitude, noise, and regularization choices.
 For the latter three cases, we can perform resolution tests that allow us to quantify how robust the inference of certain spatial features might be.
 This step helps to minimize the possibility of a poorly constrained slip distribution being considered well-resolved.

 ## An example detailed workflow using a Anatolia/North Anatolian Fault model
 Resolution tests are not "a run one script/notebook and you get results" type of calculation.
 Rather, they are accomplished through a series of steps that provide for a great deal of flexibility.
-Below are the details for a specific case using the a North Anatolian fault model as an example.
+Below are the details for a specific case using the North Anatolian fault model as an example.

-0. Create synthetic NAF slip/slip deficit distribution for resolution tests (new notebook named `synthetic_slip_mesh_004.ipynb`)
+0. Create synthetic NAF slip/slip deficit distribution for resolution tests (new notebook named `synthetic_slip_mesh_001.ipynb`)
-   - Read NAF mesh geometry and boundary conditions using mesh parameters file `mesh_parameters_naf_eaf.json` and triangulated geometry from `naf_17312.msh`.
+   - Read NAF mesh geometry and boundary conditions using mesh parameters file `mesh_parameters_naf_only.json` and triangulated geometry from `naf_17312.msh`.
    - Generate synthetic slip/slip displacement vectors in multiple scenarios including but not limited to,

        A. NAF with a uniform slip deficit rate of 24 mm/yr.